Circle Opinion

 How can CACI help you overcome these obstacles?

-Our MooD Environmental Hub helps track all of your assets across multiple geographic locations and assess the environmental impact of your business.
+Our Mood Environmental Hub helps track all of your assets across multiple geographic locations and assess the environmental impact of your business.
 It distills assets from multi-site, business-level functions to departments or even individual teams to provide suggestions for swapping your power-hungry devices to less polluting alternatives and its resulting impact.
 This enables you to cut costs and fully understand your environmental footprint on demand, empowering your decision making.

-The MooD Environmental Hub also takes your existing data and visualises it through user-friendly dashboards that show carbon impact, consumption and cost at an enterprise level.
+The Mood Environmental Hub also takes your existing data and visualises it through user-friendly dashboards that show carbon impact, consumption and cost at an enterprise level.
 With a single click, you can drill down to asset type, location, department or business function, enabling a quick assessment of priority focus areas for improvement.
 The advanced modelling feature helps you explore potential improvements, indicating ROI and carbon reduction impact.

 You can also easily benchmark performance against carbon commitments such as Social Value through the initiatives tracker.
 Producing carbon reduction target tracking reports or modelling for a business case is now a click away – to see how it works, you can book a demo here.